top of page

 The Care Closet Story

-Through the Care Closet, the Care Network enables families to donate and recycle equipment and supplies after it is no longer needed.
-Fueled by the solid communication and good will of Island caregivers, friends, faith groups and in partnership with other nonprofits, we are able to meet the great majority of needs of low-income, isolated individuals and families.
+Through the Care Closet, the Vashon Care Network enables families to donate and recycle equipment and supplies after it is no longer needed.
+Fueled by the solid communication and good will of Island caregivers, friends, faith groups and in partnership with other nonprofits, we strive to meet the great majority of needs of low-income, isolated individuals and families.

 Written by Carol Spangler